 PATIENT ENCOUNTERS: Students will be expected to work-up patients with specified conditions: Dependent on specialty clinic.

-EVALUATION / FEEDBACK METHODS: Students will be evaluated using the following method hoc --- -----
+EVALUATION / FEEDBACK METHODS: Students will be evaluated using the following methods:

-- 1. EValue Clinical Performance Evaluation. - 2.
-Direct observation and in-person feedback by attending physicians and residents.
+2. Direct observation and in-person feedback by attending physicians and residents.